Skip to content

 Britain’s role as the Mandatory power was one of facilitation.
 The Mandate itself, granted after the First World War, incorporated the Balfour Declaration.
 This tasked Britain with establishing a Jewish "national home" in a land with an Arab majority.
 It denied Palestinians the self-determination granted to neighbouring countries.
 Throughout the period, British security forces protected Zionist settlements while suppressing Arab nationalism.

 The post-war Labour government under Clement Attlee and Ernest Bevin continued this pattern of managing a crisis they had created.
-Bevin’s resistance to mass immigration was rooted in imperial necessity — specifically the need for oil and communication routes in Arab states — rather than a genuine concern for Palestinian rights.
-Britain was not a neutral arbiter; it was a colonial power that enabled Zionist power to grow until it was too late to stop.
+Bevin’s resistance to mass immigration was rooted in imperial necessity, specifically the need for oil and communication routes in Arab states, rather than a genuine concern for Palestinian rights.
+Britain was a colonial power that enabled Zionist power to grow until it was too late to stop.

 Precursors to the Nakba

-The rejection of the Anglo-American Committee’s findings provided the pretext for escalating violence by Zionist paramilitary groups.
+The rejection of the Anglo-American Committee’s findings gave Zionist paramilitary groups the pretext for escalating violence.
 The Haganah sabotaged infrastructure, while the Irgun and the Lehi engaged in terrorism against British soldiers and Arab civilians.
-These were not random acts of frustration.
-They were a deliberate strategy to make British rule untenable and to terrorise the Arab population into submission.
+The violence was deliberate, a strategy to make British rule untenable and to terrorise the Arab population into submission.
 Ben-Gurion publicly condemned these groups while privately coordinating their actions when they served the broader goal.

-British responses, such as the mass arrests during Operation Agatha in 1946, were acts of colonial policing that failed to address the root injustice.
+British responses like the mass arrests during Operation Agatha in 1946 were acts of colonial policing that failed to address the root injustice.
 The cycle of violence further destabilised the country, and the Palestinian Arabs were the primary victims.
 They were caught between a colonial power and a settler movement determined to seize their land.
-1945 and 1946 were not a prelude to conflict but a phase of premeditated dispossession.
-The international community used the tragedy of the Holocaust to override the rights of an indigenous people, and the storm clouds of 1946 contained every element of the catastrophe that followed.
+1945 and 1946 were a phase of premeditated dispossession.
+The international community used the tragedy of the Holocaust to override the rights of an indigenous people, and every element of the catastrophe that followed was already present in those years.